 5K Against Domestic Violence

-In the fall of 2014, we hosted our first annual 5K Against Domestic Violence, benefitting Doorways for Women and Families.
-With over 150 runners, sponsorship from five local businesses, and individual fundraising, we were able to raise over $11,000 for Doorways our first year.
+In the fall of 2018, we hosted our fifth annual 5K Against Domestic Violence, benefitting Doorways for Women and Families.
+With over 150 runners, sponsorship from five local businesses, and individual fundraising, we were able to raise over $6,000 for Doorways.

-As our fraternity continuously seeks to give back to our community, the 5K was a new venture that resulted from the newly created position of Vice President of Philanthropy.
+The Halloween 5K is one of our most important annual events as we strive to continuously give back to the greater Georgetown area.
 Our 5K Committee worked with the Georgetown community, both on and off campus, and local businesses to put together this event.